Coconut crab

 Adult coconut crabs feed primarily on fleshy fruits, nuts, seeds, and the pith of fallen trees, but they eat carrion and other organic matter opportunistically.
 Anything left unattended on the ground is a potential source of food, which they will investigate and may carry away – thereby getting the alternative name of "robber crab".
 Despite its name, coconuts are not a significant part of the crab's diet.
 Although it lives in a burrow, the crab has been filmed climbing coconut and pandanus trees.
 The crab has never been filmed selectively picking coconut fruit, though they might dislodge ripe fruit that otherwise would fall naturally.
 When a crab is not near its burrow, climbing is an immediate escape route from predators.
 Sea birds eat young crabs, and both humans and larger, older crabs eat crabs of all ages.

 Mating occurs on dry land, but the females return to the edge of the sea to release their fertilized eggs, and then retreat up the beach.
 The larvae that hatch are planktonic for 3–4 weeks, before settling to the sea floor, entering a gastropod shell and returning to dry land.
 Sexual maturity is reached after about 5 years, and the total lifespan may be over 60 years.
-In the 3–4 weeks that the larvae remain at sea, their chances of reaching another suitable location is enhanced if a floating life-support system avails itself to them.
+In the 3–4 weeks that the larvae remain at sea, their chances of reaching another suitable location are enhanced if a floating life-support system avails itself to them.
 Examples of the systems that provide such opportunities include floating logs and rafts of marine or terrestrial vegetation.
 Similarly, floating coconuts can be a very significant part of the crab's dispersal options.
 Fossils of this crab date back to the Miocene.